-One of the best examples of a planetary nebula can be found in the constellation of Lyra, just south of the bright star Vega.
+One of the best examples of a planetary nebula can be found in the constellation of Lyra (radiant of the annual Lyrid meteor shower), just south of the bright star Vega.
 Lying around 2,000 lightyears from Earth, M57, the Ring Nebula, was discovered in 1779 by French astronomer Antoine Darquier de Pellepoix, before it was independently spotted by Charles Messier who added it to his catalogue.

 Through binoculars it appears to be a mag. +9.0 star with a faint green hue, though small telescopes will reveal it as a slightly lop-sided smoke ring, hinting at blue green.

 Larger telescopes and long-exposure photos might even be able to reveal the mag. +15 dying star at its centre.
 It’s quite sobering to look at M57 and think that you’re looking ahead in time to the death of our own Sun.

 The Crab Nebula